TanStack/query/docs/guides/filters.md

   - When set to `paused` it will match queries that wanted to fetch, but have been `paused`.
   - When set to `idle` it will match queries that are not fetching.
 - `predicate?: (query: Query) => boolean`
-  - This predicate function will be used a final filter on all matched queries.
-If no other criteria are specified, this function will be evaluated on every query in the cache.
+  - This predicate function will be used as a final filter on all matching queries.
+If no other filters are specified, this function will be evaluated against every query in the cache.

 ## `Mutation Filters`